-Section 36-58(A) requires that amendments to the Shoreland-Wetland ordinance be submitted to the Department of Natural Resources within five days of submission to the Plan Commission.
-The proposed ordinance was emailed to Kathleen Kramasz, Water Regulation and Zoning Specialist for the DNR on Thursday, September 22nd, for review and recommendations.
+Pursuant to Village of Rochester Code Section 36-58(A) all amendments to the Shoreland-Wetland ordinance must be submitted to the Department of Natural Resources within five days of submission to the Plan Commission.
+The proposed ordinance was emailed to Kathleen Kramasz, Water Regulation and Zoning Specialist for the DNR, on Thursday, September 22nd, for review and recommendations.